newebb/flail/Git Procedures.md

 This guide summarizes common procedures for using GitHub.

-The master branch stores the current version of SMUC which has been finalized and tested. **Do NOT make commits straight to the master branch.** Instead, create a test branch forked off from the master branch for your project.
+The master branch stores the current version of SMUC which has been finalized and tested. **Do NOT commit directly to the master branch.** Instead, commit to a test branch forked off from the master branch for your project.

 # Create Project Branch: